If you work with currency/sales data, it comes in handy to know how to insert dollar and cent symbols with the numerical/sales values in Excel.

 While the dollar sign is right there on the keyboard, cent symbol is a little more difficult to find and insert.

-In this tutorial, I’ll show you four different ways to insert the Cent symbol in Excel:
+In this tutorial, I’ll show you three different ways to insert the Cent symbol in Excel:

 - Using a Keyboard Shortcut.